code0xff/night-hunters-stand/README.md

 Feel free to fork this repository, tweak the game, and submit pull requests with improvements!
 Suggestions for new enemies, features, or balance changes are welcome.

 ## License
 This project is open-source and free to use under the [MIT License](LICENSE).
-(You can add a `LICENSE` file if you want to formalize this.)

 ## Acknowledgments
 - Thanks to Grok from xAI for coding assistance and brainstorming.